-The following table shows for the fiscal year ended December 31, 2015 certain information with respect to the compensation of all persons who served as directors of the Company during 2015, other than (i) Dr. Hacksell, who was a director and our Chief Executive Officer through March 11, 2015 and (ii) Mr. Davis, who was appointed as a director in connection with being named our President and Chief Executive Officer on September 1, 2015; neither of these employee directors received additional compensation for his services as a director.
+The following table shows, for the fiscal year ended December 31, 2018, certain information with respect to the compensation of all persons who served as directors of the Company during 2018, other than Mr. Davis, who is a director and our President and Chief Executive Officer, and did not receive additional compensation for his services as a director.